daigokk/LIA/README.md

         - W1 → CH1+
         - GND → CH1−
   1. Get "LIA.exe"
+     You can obtain "LIA.exe" through one of the following methods:
      - Download from [this link](https://github.com/daigokk/LIA/releases/).
 However, you will need to configure anti-virus software like Windows Defender to mark "LIA.exe" as safe.
      - Compile using Visual Studio.
 You need to install the Visual Studio to your PC.
      - pip install -U git+https://github.com/daigokk/pylockinamp.git